Liza Minnelli at Sydney Opera House

 Best concert evuh!

-7 Replies to “Liza Minnelli at Sydney Opera House”
+7 responses to “Liza Minnelli at Sydney Opera House”

 Liza is the best she’s ever been.
 I’ve been a member of Liza’s fanclub since 1972.
 I feel like and want to feel like that I’m attending all of Liza’s Australian concerts (I’m in perth now ahead of wednesday’s show) and reporting to all of Liza’s fans around the world.
 If you’d like to receive my regular reports (next one on Thursday)just drop me an email